Sometimes it is alright to be Outrageously Unreasonable

 “The reasonable [person] adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
 Therefore, all progress depends on the unreasonable.” – George Benard Shaw, 1903

 Today is an important and exciting day.
-34 young conservationists from 25 different nations have come together to launch Youth 4 Wildlife Conservation, an idea that has grown and been birthed into an organization, an idea that challenges the status quo, and an idea that is driven by the fact that sometimes, it is okay, it is best, to be unreasonable.
+34 young conservationists from 25 different nations have come together to launch Youth for Wildlife Conservation (Y4WC), an idea that has grown and been birthed into an organization, an idea that challenges the status quo, and an idea that is driven by the fact that sometimes, it is okay, it is best, to be unreasonable.

 Times are tough around the globe.
 World poverty and hunger are higher than ever before, the illegal wildlife trade is booming at billions of dollars a year, rain forests are disappearing at unprecedented rates, and over the next 30 years some predict there will be no more fish in our oceans.